JasmineButterfield0/React-Application/README.md

-All new code is located in sidebar.js
+All new code is located in sidebar.jsx

 # Getting Started with Create React App